mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-2.markdown

 [^f1]: The ROC framework makes it easy to not only compare but also combine recognizers, which can be a better option when one recognizer achieves better risk only on some parts of the ROC curve.
 See following section on the convex hull, and T. Fawcett and F. Provost (2001).

-[^f2]: See algorithm 2 T. Fawcett and A. Niculescu-Mizil (2007).
-This is similar to constructing histograms with width-varying bin sizes, which gets the lowest bin width such that there is at least a positive value in tpr or fpr.
-So, in a sense, standard implementations do use histograms.
+[^f2]: See "Algorithm 2" in T. Fawcett and A. Niculescu-Mizil (2007).
+This is similar to constructing histograms with varying-size bin sizes, which gets the lowest bin width such that there is at least a positive value in tpr or fpr.
+So, one could argue that these implementations actually use histograms.
+For an example implementation in R, see [ROCR](https://github.com/ipa-tys/ROCR/blob/master/R/prediction.R) `.compute.unnormalized.roc.curve`.
+My R is very rough on the edges but I think they use the aforementioned algorithm.

 ### References
 - T. Fawcett and F. Provost (2001).
 Robust Classification for Imprecise Environments.